September 2017 Review

 Armed Domestic Violence

-We are aware of at least six reports in September 2016, relating to licensed gun owners/legal guns, five of which involve fatalities:
+We are aware of at least five reports in September 2017 relating to licensed gun owners/legal guns and ammunition:

 Animal Death and Injury

-We know of at least eleven reports in September 2016 of animal cruelty involving guns:
+We are aware of at least five reports in September 2017 of animal cruelty involving guns.

 Sentences and Convictions

-We are aware of at least 24 reports in September 2016 of sentences and convictions relating to gun crime:
+We are aware of at least 27 reports in September 2017 of sentences and convictions for gun crime:

 Incidents by Weapon Type